 Ho joined Watsi on March 12th, 2013.
-Five years ago, Ho became the 78th member to automatically support a new Watsi patient every month.
-Since then, 5,391 more people have become monthly donors!
-Ho's most recent donation traveled 7,400 miles to support Samnang, a boy from Cambodia, to fund surgery for scoliosis.
+Six years ago, Ho became the 78th member to automatically support a new Watsi patient every month.
+Since then, 5,636 more people have become monthly donors!
+Ho's most recent donation traveled 8,400 miles to support Alice, a woman from Tanzania, to fund a thyroidectomy.

 Samnang currently studies in sixth grade, and enjoys playing with his two sisters, reading books, and listening to music.
 Samnang was born with scoliosis.
 Since birth, the curvature in his spine has been slowly worsening over time.
 Today, he experiences pain when lying down, and difficulty walking, breathing, and sleeping.
 Surgery will remove the curve in Samnag's spine and realign the bones along his lower spine.
 Samnang will be able to breathe normally and walk and sleep without difficulty.
 He looks forward to returning to school and playing with his friends and siblings.

 Judith is a middle-aged woman with lower back pain problem that has persisted for over 8 years.
 Judith has tried managing the condition with injections, medical pills and physiotherapy sessions.
 The interventions have not been fruitful as she recently started using a walking stick to attain balance.
 Judith was referred to our facility by a neighbour and upon MRI imaging, she had spinal fusion surgery recommended.
 If not treated, the pain will persist which might weaken her walking gait further.
 Judith is a mother of three children and used to work on their farm for subsistence farming but has since stopped.
 Her husband is employed as a timber yard operator.
 The family is not able to raise the total funds needed for her surgery and they appeal for financial assistance.